CMSgov/design-system/guides/SITE-PACKAGES-AND-THEMES.md

             └── my-theme
                 └── src
                     ├── styles
-                    │   ├── variables.scss
+                    │   ├── overrides.scss
-                    │   └── overrides.scss
+                    │   └── variables.scss
-                    ├── index.scss
+                    ├── index.js
-                    └── index.js
+                    └── index.scss
   ```

-5. From the root of the design system's directory, run `yarn install && yarn start` to install and symlink your theme's dependencies.
+5. Run `yarn install && yarn start` from the root of the design system directory to install design system dependencies.
 The documentation site should load at the address: http://localhost:3000/

- **Note:** You may be tempted to symlink your theme into the `packages/themes` directory, but unfortunately this won't work due to the way Lerna manages dependencies.
-[See this issue for more info](https://github.com/lerna/lerna/issues/1068).

-### Generating documentation for your theme

-You can [create documentation pages](https://github.com/CMSgov/design-system/blob/master/guides/WRITING-DOCUMENTATION.md) from your theme's files using the same methods used for creating the design system's documentation.

-**Note**: If you plan to document and show React component examples, your theme directory should include a valid [`.babelrc`](https://babeljs.io/docs/usage/babelrc/) to describe how your modules should be transformed.

-### Theming colors, typography and spacing

-The design system supports the ability to "theme" its colors, typography, and spacing.
-This is accomplished by overriding the default Sass variables.
-You can browse the source files on GitHub for [color variables](https://github.com/CMSgov/design-system/blob/master/packages/support/src/settings/_variables.color.scss), [typography variables](https://github.com/CMSgov/design-system/blob/master/packages/support/src/settings/_override.uswds.scss), [margin variables](https://github.com/CMSgov/design-system/blob/master/packages/core/src/utilities/margin.scss), and [padding variables](https://github.com/CMSgov/design-system/blob/master/packages/core/src/utilities/padding.scss) used in the CMS Design System.

 ## Previewing your site package

 The CMS Design System supports the ability to preview your project's theme in the context of the design system's documentation site.
 This can be a convenient way to preview how your project's Sass affects the existing component styles.

 * Run **`yarn start:theme`** to generate documentation and preview your theme's styles.
+A `docs` sub-directory will be placed in your theme's directory.
 * Run **`yarn build:theme`** to compile the documentation site for your theme.
 A `docs` sub-directory will be placed in your theme's directory.
+* **Note**:
+  - If you have multiple themes inside of `packages/themes`, you can specify which theme to run by passing the name of the folder.
+For example, `yarn start:theme my-theme-folder-name`
+  - If your documentation site will be uploaded to a subdirectory like `example.com/design-system`, you can set the root path by passing the `--root` option.
+For example, `yarn build:theme --root design-system`

+## How to create documentation for your site package

+You can [create documentation pages](https://github.com/CMSgov/design-system/blob/master/guides/WRITING-DOCUMENTATION.md) from your theme's files using the same methods used for creating the design system's documentation.

+## How to modify colors, typography and spacing

+The design system supports the ability to "theme" its colors, typography, and spacing.
+This is accomplished by overriding the default Sass variables.
+You can browse the source files on GitHub for [color variables](https://github.com/CMSgov/design-system/blob/master/packages/support/src/settings/_variables.color.scss), [typography variables](https://github.com/CMSgov/design-system/blob/master/packages/support/src/settings/_override.uswds.scss), [margin variables](https://github.com/CMSgov/design-system/blob/master/packages/core/src/utilities/margin.scss), and [padding variables](https://github.com/CMSgov/design-system/blob/master/packages/core/src/utilities/padding.scss) used in the CMS Design System.

+---

+**Note**: If you plan to document and show React component examples, your theme directory should include a valid [`.babelrc`](https://babeljs.io/docs/usage/babelrc/) to describe how your modules should be transformed.

 [Read more about running the design system locally](https://github.com/CMSgov/design-system/blob/master/README.md#running-locally)